pegasystems/web-components-sdk/README.md

 *	http://localhost:8484/mashup/auth.html and https://localhost:8484/mashup/auth.html for the Embedded use case

-If you configure your installation to have the Web Components static content served from a different **host:port** than the default, you should add new Redirect URIs to the list:
+If you configure your installation to have the Web Components SDK static content served from a different **host:port** than the default, you should add new Redirect URIs to the list:

 * In the **Supported grant types** section add the following URLS to the list of redirect URLs by clicking on the + sign.
 (Note that the default port is 8484.)